Honourable Artillery Company: First World War

 The HAC expanded to three infantry battalions and seven artillery batteries during the First World War.
 Second Lieutenants Reginald Leonard Haine and Alfred Oliver Pollard, of the 1st Battalion HAC, were awarded Victoria Crosses for their actions at Gavrelle in 1917.
 In total 1,650 men from the HAC were killed during the war.

 In September 1914, the 1st Battalion followed the British Expeditionary Force to France and fought in the 1st Battle of Ypres.
 After the fighting at the Battle of the Ancre in 1916 and the Battle of Arras in 1917, it became an officer training battalion and provided demonstration platoons.
 Elements of the battalion were used to help quell the Étaples Mutiny.
 The 2nd Battalion HAC was raised in August 1914; it was in France by October 1916 and in action on 25 February 1917 at Bucquoy.
 They fought at the Battle of Arras in May and the 3rd Battle of Ypres in October.
-In November 1917, the battalion moved to the Italian Front under the command of Lieutenant-Colonel Richard O’Connor.
+In November 1917, the battalion moved to the Italian Front under the command of Lieutenant-Colonel Sir Richard O'Connor.
 In the Battle of Vittorio Veneto, in October 1918, they led a force of Italians, Americans and British that compelled the garrison of the strategic island of Papadopoli (in the main channel of the River Piave) to surrender.
 For this remarkable feat of arms, the HAC was awarded two Distinguished Service Orders, five Military Crosses, three Distinguished Conduct Medals and 29 Military Medals.